50ButtonsEach/fliclib-linux-dist/README.md

 ## Whats included
 * `daemon` - This is the central daemon that manages all buttons.
 Run it with `./daemon -l -f flic.sqlite3`
 * `fliclib-cpp/flic` - This is a command line tool for managing the daemon.
-Type `help` to see available commands
 * `fliclib-cpp/flic.hph` - These are the header files for the C++ client library
 * `fliclib-cpp/libflic.a` - This is the C++ client library
 * `fliclib-cpp/ffi/java/flic.jar` - Java bindings for the Flic client library